shalevwiden/WebsiteProgrammingProject/README.md

 -webkit-text-fill-color: transparent;
 ```

-Also added in animations and transformations into the css code.
+Also added in animations and transformations into the css code, try hovering over the substack link.

 [GitHub]: https://github.com/shalevwiden/WebsiteProgrammingProject/blob/main/README.md